 The problem is—there’s no easy solution.
 Opioids aren’t a drug coming from overseas.
 We can’t just double down our efforts in preventing drug traffic and open up a bunch of treatment homes.
 The issue with the opioid epidemic is that the problem starts here, in our home, within our own healthcare system.

-Of course then, to stop opioid addiction and overdose you’d just stop prescribing opioids all together.
+Of course then, to stop opioid addiction and overdose you’d just stop prescribing opioids altogether.
 But we’re all aware that there are certain treatments and procedures which are simply not feasible without painkillers.
-There’s just a price to pay, as one out of every seven person given an opioid for more than five days is going to end up with some form of addiction.
+There’s just a price to pay, as one out of every seven people given an opioid for more than five days is going to end up with some form of addiction.

 At this place in time, US leaders are finally realizing there’s a serious problem that needs to be addressed.
 Historically—and since this is such a rapid and recent development—little effort has gone into correcting the problem.
 At least little in comparison to the efforts needed.

 What are Some of Those Efforts?

 The CDC’s involvement has begun to change the way doctors are prescribing medication.
 They’re trying to deepen the common doctor’s knowledge on painkillers and addiction.
 If there’s a situation where the prescription can be avoided, they’re encouraging professionals to look for substitutes.

 Some states are event signing legislation that restricts the amount of time drugs can be prescribed for certain procedures.
 The idea here is the less exposure a patient has to an opioid, the less likely they’ll become addicted.
 We’re seeing widely spread efforts to put the drug naloxone in the hands of everyone.
 Naloxone is a correctional medication used to mitigate the trauma of a heroin overdose (it has to be taken during the overdose).